HarshSBhatt/HarshSBhatt/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning new technologies and related things
 - 💞️ I’m looking to collaborate on React.js work
-- 📫 How to reach me - harsh.sjs.bhatt@gmail.com
+- 📫 How to reach me - harsh.bhatt@dal.ca

 <!---
 HarshSBhatt/HarshSBhatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.